Jesse Tyler Ferguson: Personal life

 On the process of coming out, he said he had to tell his father three times (when he was 17, 19 and 21): "It's a coming out process for them as well, and it takes time".

-He has a dog named Leaf.
+He has a dog named Leaf, named after Leaf Coneybear, a character he created in The 25th Annual Putnam County Spelling Bee on Broadway.
 He is a supporter of the Democratic Party and is shown in the 2016 Democratic National Convention promotional trailer "Our Fight Song".

-In August 2022, Ferguson officiated his Modern Family co-star Sarah Hyland's wedding with TV personality Wells Adams.
-The marriage ceremony took place at the Californian Sunstone Winery in Santa Ynez, California.